oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

-## <a name="AnnotationsforProductsandCategoriesExample" href="#AnnotationsforProductsandCategoriesExample">16.2 Annotations for Products and Categories Example</a>
+## <a id="AnnotationsforProductsandCategoriesExample" href="#AnnotationsforProductsandCategoriesExample">16.2 Annotations for Products and Categories Example</a>

 ::: {.varjson .example}
 Example 94: